queens-satellite-team/Space-School/lab4c/lab4c.md

 Are you done with your payload software?
 - **NO**
   - Please use the previous labs as a reference for completing your payload software.
   - Please ask questions if you need assistance whether that be during the Space School session or not.
-We are always happy to help:)
+We are always happy to help :)
 - **YES**
   - **Complete this checklist**:
    [] The code compiles.